ZhanLu00/Kpop-related-ATM-System/phase2/ATM/README.md

 <account type>, <balance>, <date of creation>
 ```

-Account type can be one of the following: 'chequing', 'savings', 'lineofcredit', or 'creditcard'.
+Account type can be one of the following: 'chequing', 'savings', 'lottery', 'foreigncurrency', lineofcredit', or 'creditcard'.

 Balances must be doubles greater than or equal to 0.